casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 Now provide 5 services: `CasdoorAuthService`, `CasdoorUserService`, `CasdoorEmailService`, `CasdoorSmsService`, and `CasdoorResourceService`.

-You can create them as follows in the Gateway project.
+Create them in the Gateway project as follows.

 ```java
 @Resource
 private CasdoorAuthService casdoorAuthService;
 ```

-When you require authentication for accessing your app, you can send the target URL and redirect to the login page provided by Casdoor.
+When the app requires authentication, redirect to Casdoor's login page with the target URL.

-Please make sure that you have added the callback URL (e.g., <http://localhost:9090/callback>) in the application configuration in advance.
+Add the callback URL (e.g. `http://localhost:9090/callback`) to the Casdoor application in advance.

 ```java
 @RequestMapping("login")